fusiongyro/lbac/tutor10.md

     end;
     {--------------------------------------------------------------}

-The idea is that READ loads the value from input  to  the D0, and WRITE outputs it from there.
+The idea is that `READ` loads the value from input  to  the D0, and `WRITE` outputs it from there.

-These two procedures represent  our  first  encounter with a need for library procedures ... the components of a  Run  Time Library (RTL).
+These two procedures represent  our  first  encounter with a need for library procedures… the components of a  Run  Time Library (RTL).
 Of  course, someone (namely  us)  has  to  write  these routines, but they're not  part  of the compiler itself.
 I won't even bother  showing the routines here, since these are obviously very much OS-dependent.
-I  _WILL_  simply  say that for SK*DOS, they  are  particularly  simple ... almost trivial.
-One reason I won't show them here is that  you  can add all kinds of fanciness to the things, for  example  by prompting in READ for the inputs, and by giving the user a chance to reenter a bad input.
+I  _will_  simply  say that for SK*DOS, they  are  particularly  simple… almost trivial.
+One reason I won't show them here is that  you  can add all kinds of fanciness to the things, for  example  by prompting in `READ` for the inputs, and by giving the user a chance to reenter a bad input.

 But that is really separate from compiler design, so for now I'll just assume that a library call TINYLIB.LIB exists.
-Since we now need  it  loaded,  we need to add a statement to  include  it  in procedure Header:
+Since we now need  it  loaded,  we need to add a statement to  include  it  in procedure `Header`:

     {--------------------------------------------------------------}
     { Write Header Info }